 Tiffany graduated from Jacksonville State University in December 2008 with a B.A. in political science.
 She graduated from Faulkner University’s Thomas Goode Jones School of Law in May 2012 and became a member of the Alabama State Bar that September.
 During law school, she was an editor on law review and president of the Student Animal Legal Defense Fund, Jones Chapter.

 Prior to joining Beasley Allen, Tiffany worked as a clerk for the Honorable Judge Tracy McCooey in Montgomery County Circuit Court.
 She is a supporter of various animal organizations and fosters for the Montgomery Humane Society.
-Tiffany lives in Pike Road with her cats, Oliver and Jack, and dogs, Dexter and Josie.
+Tiffany lives in Pike Road with her husband, Jimmie, their cats, Oliver and Jack, and dogs, Dexter and Josie.